-With museums located in Rangiora, Cust, Oxford and Kaiapoi we are spoiled for choice.
-Our museum's house extensive photographic collection and aim to to preserve the history of Waimakariri districts.
+With museums located in Rangiora, Cust, Oxford and Kaiapoi we are spoilt for choice.
+Our museums house extensive photographic collections and aim to to preserve the history of the Waimakariri District.

 Kaiapoi was also the first place in New Zealand for the national Scout movement so it is fitting that you will also find the National Scout Museum there.

 Take a step back in time and see how the people of Rangiora and districts used to live.
 Rangiora Museum is a local history museum with a very extensive photographic and archival collection covering Rangiora and Districts.